aczhang9/esense/README.md

 - System can classify hand motion speed (slow or fast) and detect seven different gestures.
 - System is inactive until a two-part gesture is performed, then system is activated.
 - RSS features of interest are rising edges, falling edges, and pauses.
-- System leverages wavelet denoising to process collected windows of RSS samples and extract RSS features.
+- System leverages discrete wavelet denoising to process collected windows of RSS samples and extract RSS features.
+  - Discrete wavelet transform provides information about the frequency content of the original signal while retaining some information about when in the original signal particular frequencies occur.
+"So, for example, you can pick up a spike as a high-frequency signal and gain information about that frequency, but you can also localise the time of occurrence of that spike.
+In Fourier analysis by contrast, you will detect that there is a high-frequency component in the record, but you have no idea when it occurs." [quoted from here](https://www.st-andrews.ac.uk/~wjh/dataview/tutorials/sonogram.html)
 - BLE sampled at 25Hz
 - System works up to 4m distance between earbuds and host device
+- Gesture classifier matches received RSS feature (primitives) to templates of each gesture class.

 General notes: